 Criminal Justice - General

-The undergraduate Criminal Justice program at the University of Central Oklahoma is for those who want to obtain employment in the criminal justice system.
-To help your education and career goals become a reality, the School of Criminal Justice offers scholarships and tuition waivers.
+To help your education and career goals become a reality, the University of Central Oklahoma offers scholarships and tuition waivers.

 Student Learning Objectives